SAP-samples/cloud-sdk-team-calendar/exercises/02-generate-odata-clients.md

 ## Run the generation

-To generate the OData clients, just run an npm script:
+To generate the OData clients, run the following npm script:

 ```sh
 npm run generate